plataplomo/hummingbot/workflow/portfolio_tracker_cleanup_refactor/week_05_engine_replacement.md

 **Duration:** Week 5 (2025-08-25 to 2025-08-31)
 **Approach:** Clean Break - No Backward Compatibility **Priority:** Critical
-**Objective:** Replace Engine component with specialized portfolio-aware trading engine using modular system
+**Objective:** Replace Engine component with clean Portfolio-Risk coordinated trading engine

 ## Overview

-Week 5 focuses on completely replacing the legacy Engine component with a new portfolio-aware trading engine that leverages the modular portfolio system established in Weeks 1-4.
-This includes sophisticated risk management, position sizing, and real-time portfolio monitoring.
+Week 5 focuses on completely replacing the legacy Engine component with a new trading engine that uses **clean portfolio/risk boundaries** established in Weeks 1-4.
+The engine coordinates portfolio state management with risk assessment through the PortfolioRiskCoordinator.

 **Clean Break Strategy:**
 - ❌ No legacy engine compatibility